-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND OTHER EXPLANATORY INFORMATION a) SITI Cable Network Limited (hereinafter referred to as the 'Company' or 'SCNL' or the 'Holding Company' or the 'Parent Company') was incorporated in the state of Maharashtra, India.
+Place : New Delhi Date : May 25, 2016 For and on behalf of the Board of Directors of SITI Cable Network Limited a) SITI Cable Network Limited (hereinafter referred to as the 'Company' or 'SCNL' or the 'Holding Company' or the 'Parent Company') was incorporated in the state of Maharashtra, India.
 The Company, its subsidiaries and associate (collectively known as the 'Group') are engaged in distribution of television channels through analogue and digital cable distribution network, primary internet and allied services.